Figure 1: A screenshot of the Dynamic Overshadowing app running inside a web browser.

 Why a Simple Block Model

-Actually you can import any type of 3D model as an OBJ file.
-The app only starts out with simple rectilinear blocks as a way of illustrating the process and providing an interactive site that you can play around with.
-To load a 3D model, use either the button that looks like a building or drag/drop the OBJ file anywhere in the app window.
+Actually you can import any type of 3D model as a .OBJ, .STL or .PLY file.
+The app only starts out with simple rectilinear blocks as a way of illustrating the process and providing an interactive site that you can immediately start playing around with.
+To load your own 3D model, use either the button that looks like a building or drag/drop the model file anywhere in the app window.

 Figure 2: An example of a more complex 3D shading model loaded from an OBJ file.